 Strength of the ankle muscles is important to help

 provide stability.
+Even more important than strength is neuromuscular control.
 The ankle ligaments

-work primarily to provide feedback to the muscles, telling them when to
+contain proprioceptors that provide feedback to the muscles, telling them when to

 contract and relax.
 Weak muscles are unable to perform their job of